 Delete an Account

-User access level: You must be logged in as an Admin/Organization Admin to delete an Account. |
+| User access level: You must be logged in either as an Admin, Super Admin, or Organization Manager to delete an Account. |

-1. Login to the Saner web console and access Control Panel.
+1. Log in to the Saner web console and access Control Panel.

 The Control Panel page appears.

-2. Click the drop-down menu next to the icon and select the organization you want to work with.
+icon and select the organization you want to work with.

 The Accounts page appears on the right side.

-3. In the Accounts table, under the Action column, click to the right of the account you want to delete.
+3. In the Accounts table, under the Action column, click

 4. Click Delete on the Delete Account confirmation message.